-Whether you are avoiding the crowds at the mall, or scouring the internet for the best deals, safe online shopping for the holiday season continues to be a challenge.
+Whether you’re avoiding the crowds at the mall or scouring the internet for the best deals, safe online shopping for the holiday season continues to be a challenge.
 Here are some online shopping tips to help you practice good internet safety during the holiday season.

-- Use a Credit Card for Payment – it is best to use a credit card when making an online purchase because federal law protects credit card users from fraud, and limits individual liability to $50.
-This is a good protection to safe guard you in case you have a purchase problem.
+- Use a debit or credit card for payment.
+It’s best to use a card when making an online purchase because federal law protects card users from fraud.
+Additionally, UBT debit cards offer controls like real-time alerts, the ability to restrict transactions for certain types of purchases, and more.
+All of these card protections are designed to safeguard you in case you have a purchase problem.

-- Only Shop at Encrypted Websites – when in the checkout process of a merchant, always make sure that the web address lists “https” instead of “http”.
-An online address including “https” ensures that you are using an encrypted communications path to transmit your name, address, and credit card information, which is the safest way to send that information.
+- Only shop at encrypted websites.
+When you’re checking out online, always make sure that the web address begins with “https” instead of “http.”
+An online address beginning with “https” ensures that you are using an encrypted communications path to transmit your name, address, and credit card information, which is the safest way to send these details.

-- Avoid Random Coupons with Unknown Origins – scammers often use a technique called cross-site scripting to create a hyperlink that appears to come from a merchant site but actually relays your credit card information to a scammer when you insert your payment information into the payment fields.
-Only use coupons that are available on the actual vendor’s website, preferably one that you subscribe to already.
+- Avoid random coupons with unknown origins.
+Scammers often use a technique called cross-site scripting to create a hyperlink that appears to come from a merchant site but actually relays your credit card information to a scammer when you enter it into the payment fields.
+Only use coupons that are available on the actual vendor’s website — preferably one that you subscribe to already.

-- Keep Your Security Software Up to Date – it is important to have the latest security software on all of your devices, and keep updating that software as needed.
+- Keep your security software up to date.
+It’s important to have the latest security software on all of your devices, and keep updating that software as needed.

 With a little bit of preparation and some savvy shopping, you’ll soon be on your way to completing your shopping list from the comfort of your home.
 Need more help?
 Contact our customer service team.